awhb/art-style-classifier/README.md

 # Art Style Classifier

-Classify your art by fine art style.
+Classify your art by a fine art movement/style!
+Especially for those new to fine art history (like myself).
+Do read up more on the art styles/movements by visiting [WikiArt](https://www.wikiart.org).

-A [HuggingFace Space](https://huggingface.co/spaces/awhb/comic-medium-classifier), which is also embedded in a static webpage deployed on [GitHub Pages](https://awhb.github.io/comic-art-classifier/).

-Built using the FastAI library following the FastAI course.
+A [HuggingFace Space](https://huggingface.co/spaces/awhb/art-style-classifier) which was built using the FastAI library following the FastAI course.
 Training dataset of around 4000 images obtained from WikiArt by user `Sivar Azadi`, reposted as a
 [Kaggle Dataset](https://www.kaggle.com/datasets/sivarazadi/wikiart-art-movementsstyles).

 Do checkout my process of fine-tuning the ConvNeXt-small-22k model using the fastai library on this [Kaggle Notebook](https://www.kaggle.com/code/awhangbin/wikiart-fine-art-styles-classification-w-fastai).
 Leave an upvote there if you enjoy!

+# Project File Structure
+(Insert here)

 # Instructions to deploy to HF spaces